quancoi2ka3/DATN/sun-movement-backend/README.md

 # Sun Movement Backend

 This is the backend API and admin interface for the Sun Movement application.
-It provides all the necessary functionality to power the Sun Movement frontend, including user authentication, product management, service management, orders, events, FAQs, and contact messaging.
+It provides all the necessary functionality to power the Sun Movement frontend, including user authentication, product management, service management, shopping cart functionality, orders, events, FAQs, and contact messaging.

 ## Project Structure (Updated)